 Daniel Rees-Lewis is a 2nd year PhD student who studies how civic innovators learn through analogy in online learning environments.
 He is supported by the Northwestern Cognitive Science Advance Fellowship.
 Prior his PhDc, he was a learning designer at Design for America and received his M.S., in Learning Sciences from Northwestern University and a B.A. from the University of Sussex

-Dontcheva, M., Morris, R. R., Brandt, J. R., & Gerber, E. Combining crowdsourcing and learning to improve engagement and performance.
-Conference on Human factors in computing systems, 2014 ACM Press
+Dontcheva, M., Morris, R. R., Brandt, J. R., and Gerber, E. Combining crowdsourcing and learning to improve engagement and performance.
+Proceedings of Conference on Human factors in Computing Systems, 2014 ACM Press

-Easterday, M., Rees-Lewis, D., Fitzpatrick, C. Gerber, E. Computer Supported Novice Group Critique, Design of Interactive Systems 2014, ACM Press
+Easterday, M., Rees-Lewis, D., Fitzpatrick, C. and Gerber, E. Computer Supported Novice Group Critique, Proceedings of Design of Interactive Systems 2014, ACM Press

-Hui, J., Gerber, E., Gergle, D. Understanding and Leveraging Social Networks for Crowdfunding: Opportunities and Challenges, WIP, Design of Interactive Systems 2014, ACM Press
+Hui, J., Gerber, E., and Gergle, D. Understanding and Leveraging Social Networks for Crowdfunding: Opportunities and Challenges, Work in Progress, Proceedings of Design of Interactive Systems 2014, ACM Press

-Hui, J., Gerber, E., Dow, E. Crowd Based Design Activities: Helping Students Connect with Users Online.
-Design of Interactive Systems 2014, ACM Press
+Hui, J., Gerber, E., and Dow, E. Crowd Based Design Activities: Helping Students Connect with Users Online.
+Proceedings of Design of Interactive Systems 2014, ACM Press

-Hui, J., Greenberg, M., & Gerber, E. Understanding the Role of Community in Crowdfunding Work, Computer Supported Cooperative Work 2014, ACM Press
+Hui, J., Greenberg, M., and Gerber, E. Understanding the Role of Community in Crowdfunding Work, Computer Supported Cooperative Work 2014, ACM Press (Best Paper Nomination)

-Gerber, E., & Hui, J. Crowdfunding: Motivations and Deterrents for Participation, Transactions on Human Computer Interactions, 2013 (to appear)
+Gerber, E., and Hui, J. Crowdfunding: Motivations and Deterrents for Participation, Transactions on Human Computer Interactions, 2013

-Hui, J. Greenberg.
-Gerber, E. Understanding Crowdfunding Work: Implications for Support Tools, Computer Human Interaction WIP 2013
+Hui, J. Greenberg, M. and Gerber, E. Understanding Crowdfunding Work: Implications for Support Tools, Computer Human Interaction WIP 2013

-Greenberg, M., Hui, J., Gerber, E. Crowdfunding: A Resource Exchange Perspective, Computer Human Interaction WIP 2013
+Greenberg, M., Hui, J., and Gerber, E. Crowdfunding: A Resource Exchange Perspective, Computer Human Interaction WIP 2013